gthampak/physinet.io/README.md

 The datasets used are the [IBM](https://ibm.github.io/double-pendulum-chaotic-dataset/) double pendulum dataset and a double pendulum simulation simulated dataset (which we wrote from scratch).
 The IBM dataset was generated from 21 different 40-second double pendulum sequences of 17500 annotated frames.
 Initially, we planned on building our own dataset with some computer vision code and a double pendulum setup provided by Pomona College Physics Department to test our trained networks on noisy systems (real world double pendulum), however we did not have time to complete this task.
 The simulated dataset, the IBM dataset, and computer vision dataset provides us with data on the same system with increasing levels of noise.

-We trained and optimized a recurrent neural network, an echo state network (reservoir computing), and a Lagrangian Neural Network (did not get to Hamiltonian Neural Network).
+We trained and optimized a long-short term neural network, an echo state network (reservoir computing), and a Lagrangian Neural Network.
 We used PyTorch to implement and train our recurrent neural network and [ReservoirPy](https://github.com/reservoirpy/reservoirpy) to implement and train our echo state network.
 ReservoirPy is a library on github based on Python scientific libraries used as a tool to help implement efficient Reservoir Computing Neural Networks, specifically Echo State Networks.
 In the process of exploring ESN libraries, we also looked at "easy-esn", "pytorch-esn", or "EchoTorch".
 Because Lagrangian Neural Networks are more physics and mathematics intensive and unique than mainstream neural networks, ours was constructed from scratch using existing examples online and on github.
 The work we relied relatively heavily on in the construction of our Lagrangian Neural Network is Miles Cranmer et al.’s [paper](https://arxiv.org/abs/2003.04630) and [github repo]((https://github.com/MilesCranmer/lagrangian_nns)) on LNNs with dependencies on more mainstream Python libraries including Jax, NumPy, MoviePy, and celluloid, with the latter two used for visualization purposes.

 For analysis, we wrote graphing functions that emulates paths of the double pendulums under different initial conditions over time consistent with the laws of physics.
 We overlaid the theoretical paths with our network-generated paths to get a clear visual representation of how the different networks perform.
-Initially, we also planned to compare other statistical metrics, such as comparison through a confusion matrix, and F1 score comparison, but did not get to it in time.
+We also plotted the differences in predicted angles and analytically calculated angles, as well as the distance between pendulum endpoints for the predicted cartesian coordinates and analytical cartesian coordinates.
+Traditionally, F1 score, accuracy, precision, recall, etc. would be considered in the evaluation of model performance, but due to the nature of error propogation for the double pendulum, these metrics are not a good grounds for comparison.

 - Data Wrangling and Preprocessing

 Pre-processing involves unpacking and preparing the dataset for training uses.
 The datasets contain raw data of initial conditions and 2000 frames of the pendulum path.
 To make this usable for our training model, we first converted the raw coordinates to pixel (cartesian) coordinates, and then transformed those to polar coordinates.
 We decided to use polar coordinates as they encode information on both position and angle, which is especially effective for coupled oscillators.
 The data can now be fed into the network for training.
 We then separated our datasets into training data (for feeding into our networks) and training data for final network evaluations and network comparisons.

-- Recurrent-Neural Network
+- Long-Short Term Neural Network

-The recurrent neural network was set up using PyTorch libraries.
+The LSTM was set up using PyTorch libraries.
 We fed training data into the network and performed hyperparameter optimization to attain a baseline model.

 - Reservoir Computing

 We trained the echo state network through ReservoirPy Python libraries.
 We also performed hyperparameter optimization on this model as well.
-The hyperparameter process differed from traditional neural networks (RNN), as we iterated through ESN specific parameters such as number of reservoirs, leaking rate, spectral radius, and regression parameters.
+The hyperparameter process differed from traditional neural networks (LSTM), as we iterated through ESN specific parameters such as number of reservoirs, leaking rate, spectral radius, and regression parameters.

-- Lagrangian Neural Network (and possible Hamiltonian Neural Network extension)
+- Lagrangian Neural Network

-The Lagrangian (and Hamiltonian) Neural Network was written from scratch as their underlying mathematical equations and layers differ from conventional neural networks.
+The Lagrangian Neural Network was written from scratch as their underlying mathematical equations and layers differ from conventional neural networks.
 Our code was written based on existing notebooks that have implemented these networks, most of which accompany their research papers from the same authors (see literature review of papers and links to code).
 For these networks, optimal hyperparameters are provided by the researchers and authors, so we did not have to optimize the parameters ourselves.

 - Comparison and Results

-To compare these networks, we looked at validation loss and accuracy, and comparing how well they perform on the testing set that was segmented from the IBM dataset.
-We will also be vetting each of these models on our noisey Pomona College double pendulum to see how well each model handles deviation from ideal circumstances.
+To compare these networks, we looked at validation loss and accuracy, and comparing how well they perform on the testing set that was segmented from the IBM dataset as well as another dataset generated through analytically solving the path from an initial condition.

 ***